Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/backgrounds/README.md

 This adds a revamped and relatively complex, while still being easy enough to add on top of and use, background system.

-Oh, and this time its *actually* lore friendly.
+Oh, and this time it's *actually* lore friendly.

 ### Included files that are not contained in this module: